 POS loans are best for businesses that need to pay a lump sum amount to suppliers in advance and need funds to overcome the cash flow crunch.

-While these are the primary types of small business loans, there are other business loans available on the market.
+While these are the primary types of small business loans, other business loans are available on the market.
 You need to discuss your requirements with your chosen financial institution to make an informed decision.

 What is Cash Credit Facility?